 Introduce little ones to the world of Science with The Music Scientist.
-Making use of role-play, music & movements, crafts, games and science experiments, these holiday camp provide a fun and memorable way for 5 to 8 year olds to learn about the world around them.
+Making use of role-play, music & movement, crafts, games and science experiments, these holiday camps provide a fun and memorable way for 5 to 8 year olds to learn about the world around them.

 Choose from four fascinating themes: Birds and Insects, Fishes and Sharks, Teeth and Digestive System, and Mammals and Whales.
 Each workshop lasts for just half-a-day.
 Discounts available for those who sign up for multiple workshops.
 Get more details on these December 2020 school holiday workshops.